Skip to content

 There are also a few solid mountain biking trails south of the lake, including Rhythm and Blues, a 2.5-mile roller coaster, or the Boy Scout Loops.

-After a fun day, settle into the park’s campground on the western shore.
+After a fun day, settle into the state parks campground on the western shore.
 It offers 23 campsites with shaded tables, modern restrooms, tent sites, and pull-through and back-in sites for RVs up to 35 feet long.

 Trio of UTVs at Sand Mountain